Monday, 31 October 2011

 Anyway, he is apparently a senior and respected journalist.
 I suppose it is unconventional for a criminal on the run to be giving his story to all and sundry, but my chief interest is in becoming known as a writer, and for that publicity, nowadays, is essential.
 I take myself less seriously as a criminal, and only hope the police share the same attitude.
 They are very short of money now, I am told, so they can only afford to go after the Mr Bigs.
 I am a Mr Small.

-So I sit here in the internet cafe of this dull but noisy corner of southern Europe, blogging into the blue, checking lulu.com to see if anyone has ordered "The Olinda Angel" (no one yet has), checking the blog itself for any comments (there are none).
+So I sit here in the internet cafe of this dull but noisy corner of southern Europe, blogging into the blue, checking lulu.com to see if anyone has ordered "The Olinda Angel" (no one has yet), checking the blog itself for any comments (there are none).

 My feet are hurting terribly, and I am told I may have gout.
 Well, I can try anti-inflammatory tablets.
 They may do good, and cannot cause harm.
 One must not complain, or repine, and one is safe in the arms of God.
 Whether I write a blog or no blog, he is leading us thankfully to the land where no blogs are.
 Or might there be a Great Blogger in the Sky?